bathom14/GravebloomReference/content/003 Classes/Ranger/Ranger.md

 Whenever you gain a Ranger level, you can replace one Knack you know with a Knack of your choice, so long as you meet the prerequisites for that Knack.
 You cannot replace a Knack that is a prerequisite for another Knack you know.

 At certain Ranger levels, you learn additional Knacks, as shown in the Knacks Known column of the Ranger table.
-### Favored Foe (Optional)

-This 1st-level feature replaces the Favored Enemy feature and works with the Foe Slayer feature.
-You gain no benefit from the replaced feature and don't qualify for anything in the game that requires it.

-When you hit a creature with an attack roll, you can call on your mystical bond with nature to mark the target as your favored enemy for 1 minute or until you lose your concentration (as if you were concentrating on a spell).

-The first time on each of your turns that you hit the favored enemy and deal damage to it, including when you mark it, you increase that damage by 1d4.

-You can use this feature to mark a favored enemy a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-This feature's extra damage increases when you reach certain levels in this class: to 1d6 at 6th level and to 1d8 at 14th level.

 ### Level 1: Wild Expertise